Denizcalik00/NutriScanAI/Team-updates.md

 ### Hamza
 16.04.2026-26.04.2026
 1. I helped in collecting egg class dataset for enhancing performance for Deniz
+2. Worked mostly on the report

 ### Deniz Calik 21/04/2026
 1. To start with a simple step, I searched and dowloaded data images of 3 classes of food; Fries, Burger, Pizza